| |

 It is very possible that you will be coming off a break for the holidays that has given you time to reflect and make changes if need be.

-2. Only 1/4 of the Year Has Passed
+2. Less Than Half of the Year Has Passed

-If you start in August or September, then only about 1/4 of your year has passed.
-This is a sufficient amount of time to give to the curricula and practices you are using but not so much time that you have lost a whole year to something that may not have been working.
+If you start in August or September, then not even half of your year has passed.
+This is a sufficient amount of time to give to the curricula and practices you are using but not so much time that you have lost a whole year to something that may not be working.

 Similar Posts